sadanand-singh/Blog/content/post/moveToHugo.md

 ## Home Page with Content and Post Lists

 Getting home page to work was very simple.
 Hugo documentation page provides a very clear details about order in which various templates are looked.
 For home page, you will need to provide a template for `index.html`.
 Then Inside the `content` folder, you can put the _metadata_ and the _content_ for the home page in a file named `_index.md`.

 I also added following template code in the index.html template to get list of posts with machine learning related tags:

-{{< highlight "go HTML template" >}}
+{{< highlight lang="html" linenos="yes" >}}
 {{ $.Scratch.Add "mlposts" slice }}
 {{ $tags := (slice "Machine Learning" "EDA" "Kaggle" "ML" "Deep Learning" "DL" "Data Science") }}
 {{ range .Site.RegularPages }}